wyobi/cordova-ml-kit/README.md

 To create a smart Reply first you need to add the conversation so that the model can use that information to create the reply.

 ##### **`reply(success, error): void`**
-Smart Reply to a given conversation
+Suggest replies to a given conversation

 | parameter   | type                                 | description                 |
 | ----------- |--------------------------------------|-----------------------------|